 Posts tagged Compiler

-Reading AMDGCN ISA
+Reading AMD GPU ISA

 For an application developer it is often helpful to read the Instruction Set Architecture (ISA) for the GPU architecture that is used to perform its computations.
 Understanding the instructions of the pertinent code regions of interest can help in debugging and achieving performance optimization of the application.